Barry Howard

 Barry Frederick Howard (9 July 1937 – 28 April 2016) was an English actor.
-He was best known for his role as Barry Stuart-Hargreaves in the first seven series of the long-running BBC sitcom Hi-de-Hi!, in which his deadpan comedy style and classic facial expressions made him a popular character.
+He was best known for his role as Barry Stuart-Hargreaves in the first seven series of the long-running BBC sitcom Hi-de-Hi!.

 Life and career

 Howard was born in Nottingham.
 While completing his national service in the Royal Navy, Howard found himself wanting to train for the theatre at the Birmingham Theatre School.
 Unable to gain a grant from the local authority, he worked for almost two years at the Alexandra Theatre in a backstage role to fund his place at drama school.

 Howard appeared in Terry and June, You Rang, M'Lord?, The House of Windsor and Dad, in addition to Hi-de-Hi!
 In 2004, Howard played the character of Geoffrey in the short film Open Casket.
 In November 2009, he appeared in an episode of the BBC comedy Beautiful People.
 Howard appeared in Doctor Who, in its 2009 two-part Christmas special, as driver of the mini-bus containing the old age pensioners' group seeking the Doctor.